Lyro1/daynightCycle/README.md

 Script developped by LYRO.
 If you want to propose a new mode, improve a feature or correct a bug, don't hesitate to make a pull request.
 I will review it as soon as possible.

+The gradients have been taken from [uiGradients.com](https://uigradients.com "uiGradients").

 This script is distributed for free and for everyone.
 Feel free to use it on your website!